Liao-Group/interface-demo/README.md

     - utils.js will contain functions that support other graph rendering functions.
     - events.js will contain any

+## Styling Notes:
+- We are using `rem` for specifiying the dimensions dynamicly as the size of the screen changes
 #### Todo:
 - Rename some functions to proper javascript naming conventions.
 - properly remove other functions from main.js file.